mjlindskog/daily_planner/README.md

 ## Description

-- Work with preexisting CSS to create a daily schedule that will color coordinate based on the hour of the day
+- Create a daily schedule that will color coordinate based on the hour of the day
 - Built so user can save agenda items that will be recalled when they return to the page
 - Allows users to pay their day either the prior day or that morning